An oasis amid electric grid failure: Puerto Rico Convention Center

 During our damage assessment mission, we visited PRCC every day in the morning and in the evening.
 The morning visit included briefings by FEMA and Emergency personnel, coordination of field visits and communication with our home base in New York City.
-Th evening visits were used to review, process, and transmit field visit information and to plan for the following day.
+Th evening visits were used to review, process, and transmit field visit information gathered during the day and to plan for the following day.
 It is hard to imagine what our experience would have been like without the facilities at the convention center.
 It was truly an oasis amid widespread disaster and offered a glimpse of how sustainable architecture can withstand nature’s fury.

 Title Image: Jaime Olmo from Barceloneta, Puerto Rico, CC BY 2.0, via Wikimedia Commons.
 Olmo, J. (n.d.).
 File:Centro de convenciones de Puerto Rico (5182241506).Jpg.
 Wikimedia.org.
 Retrieved September 16, 2022, from https://commons.wikimedia.org/wiki/File:Centro_de_Convenciones_de_Puerto_Rico_(5182241506).jpg